 There is no one ideal solution so before you decide, consider the following factors…

 One of the best things about bi-folding doors is how much light they let into the home.
 A heavy set of curtains, however, will reduce this.
-Even when they’re fully open, they’ll still be covering some of the window, and limiting how much light the doors let in.
+Even when they’re fully open, they’ll still be covering some of the windows, and limiting how much light the doors let in.

-The amount of space at the top of your doors can make-or-break your decision.
+The amount of space at the top of your doors can make or break your decision.
 If there isn’t enough space to fit a curtain rail, you’ll need to consider blinds instead.